-The log transformed nominal blue shark catches were used as the response variable.
-Records were filtered to remove extremely high catch rates by selecting only those records where catches of blue shark were less than 80% of the total catches of non-shark species.
-This was performed to remove those high values where the fishery is likely to be targeting blue sharks and therefore more likely to be accurately reporting those sharks.
-Outliers were not well predicted by the model so the dataset on which to predict the unreported blue shark catches was also filtered to remove extreme values (records where target catches >80,000 t) which had a disproportionately large effect on the results.
-This resulted in the removal of 16 outliers which was 0.29% of the data set.
+The log transformed nominal blue shark catches were used as the response variable Outliers were not well predicted by the model so the dataset on which to predict the unreported blue shark catches was also filtered to remove extreme values (records where target catches >80,000 t) which had a disproportionately large effect on the results.
+This resulted in the removal of 1.42% of the data set.